malazmohdibrahim/Kinetik/README.md

 ![Vehicle Details](screenshots/product-details.png)

-*Description: Shows detailed information about a selected vehicle.*
+*Description: Shows detailed information about a selected vehicle with 360 view of the car.*

 ---